Pre-Suit IP Enforcement

 Someone was selling counterfeit versions of our product on three marketplaces.
 Their IP attorney sent the cease and desist citing our federal registration and the Lanham Act.
 Listings came down within 48 hours and the seller agreed in writing to never resume.

-Hadley Rourke
+Hadley R.

 Trademark Infringement